laurelschwulst/elventy-laurel/e/spiral.md

   - the-creative-independent.md
   - my-website-is-a-shifting-house.md
 context: 'This is an adapted mirror of a note originally published on <a href="https://thecreativeindependent.com/notes/spiral/" target="_blank">The Creative Independent</a> ↗ on October 10, 2016 — two weeks after The Creative Independent launched to the world.
 This piece shares how I arrived at the spiral symbol for our identity.'
-footer: "Special thanks to Yancey Strickler for encouraging me to publish this, and to the rest of the The Creative Indepdnent team (at the time): Brandon Stosuy, T. Cole Rachel, Charlotte Zoller, and Hannah Street Elliott."
+footer: 'Originally published on <a href="https://thecreativeindependent.com/notes/spiral/" target="_blank">The Creative Independent</a> ↗ on October 10, 2016.
+Thanks to Yancey Strickler for encouraging me to publish this, and to the rest of the The Creative Indepdnent team (at the time): Brandon Stosuy, T. Cole Rachel, Charlotte Zoller, and Hannah Street Elliott.'
 ---

 If you’ve been observing our website — <a href="https://thecreativeindependent.com/">thecreativeindependent.com</a> — you’ve likely noticed it change a few times.